cse110-fa21-group35/cse110-fa21-group35/admin/branding/branding.md

 </style>
 ```

-- Note: add the above into the <head> portion of the html doc.
+- Note: add the above into the <head> portion of the HTML doc.

 ### Rage Italic